New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Predictions for LFUV ratios in the SM and the NP scenarios

 \subsubsection{SM and NP predictions for \texorpdfstring{$R_{S}$}{} and \texorpdfstring{$R_{P}$}{}}

 In this section, we consider the LFUV ratios involving decays with scalar or pseudoscalar final states, $R_{f_0}$, $R_{K^*_0}$, and $R_{K}$.
 SM and NP predictions for these ratios are shown in figure~\ref{Fig:SPSPlot}.
 It is clear from figure~\ref{Fig:SPSPlot}, that in all $q^2$ bins, NP predictions for these ratios are considerably lower than the corresponding SM predictions.
-Considering, $R_{f_0}$ first, the SM predictions of $R_{f_0}$ in the central and high $q^2$ bins are relatively clean and these bins are also very useful to distinguish among the different NP scenarios except between S1 and S6 scenario.
-Next, for $R_{K^*_0}$, SM values in the low and central $q^2$ bins are very clean therefore future measurements of $R_{K^*_0}$ in these bins have the potential to reveal NP unambiguously, however in order to distinguish among the different NP scenarios very precise measurements of $R_{K^*_0}$ will be required in these two bins as the form factor uncertainties in the NP scenarios also largely cancel out.
-On the other hand, the low $q^2$ bin of $R_{f_0}$ is not very useful for distinguishing the NP scenarios as the NP predictions overlap frequently due to large uncertainties, and the high $q^2$ bin of $R_{K^*_0}$ can only help to differentiate S3 scenario because it does not overlap with the ranges of any other NP scenario.
+Considering, $R_{f_0}$ first, the SM predictions of $R_{f_0}$ in the central and high $q^2$ bins are relatively clean and these bins are also very useful to distinguish among the different NP scenarios except between S1 and S2 scenarios.
+This means that the NP sensitivities vary for the different scenarios with the highest NP sensitivity observed in scenario S6.
+Next, for $R_{K^*_0}$, SM values in the low and central $q^2$ bins are very clean therefore future measurements of $R_{K^*_0}$ in these bins have the potential to reveal NP unambiguously, however in order to differentiate the NP scenarios very precise measurements of $R_{K^*_0}$ will be required in these two bins as the form factor uncertainties in the presence of the NP scenarios also largely cancel out.
+On the other hand, the SM predictions in the low $q^2$ bin of $R_{f_0}$, and the high $q^2$ bin of $R_{K^*_0}$ are not clean and also the NP predictions involve large uncertainties, resulting in the frequent overlap of the different NP scenarios, making such bins less useful.
 In any case, NP predictions for $R_{f_0}$ and $R_{K^*_0}$ should differ from the SM predictions, therefore it would be very useful for testing LFU by measuring them.
-In addition, very interestingly, the measurement of $R_K$ at high $q^2$, which can be accessible at Belle II \cite{Kou:2018nap}, can almost distinguish all NP scenarios, making such measurement very anticipated.
+In addition, very interestingly, the measurement of $R_K$ at high $q^2$, which can be accessible at Belle II \cite{Kou:2018nap}, can help to distinguish almost all NP scenarios, making such measurement very anticipated.